-- Segment your 'All conversions' column by conversion action to see how many conversions you have associated with each action regardless of whether that action was included in the main 'Conversions' column.
+- Segment your "All conversions" column by conversion action to see how many conversions you got associated with each action regardless of if that action was included in the main "Conversions" column.

-- Segment your "All conversions"column by device type to optimise your mobile bids.
+- Segment your "All conversions"column by device type to optimize your mobile bids.

-- Segment your 'All conversions' column by conversion source to see which sources your conversions are coming from, for example, how many shop visit conversions you reported.
+- Segment your "All conversions" column by conversion source to see which sources your conversions are coming from, for example, how many store visit conversions you reported.
 This can help you make better decisions about allocating resources between your online and offline budgets.

 To find the “All conversions” column, sign in to your Google Ads account, then follow these instructions:

 - Click any of the links in the page menu on the left (Campaigns, for example) and look for the “All conv.” column.
 This can be selected by clicking the Columns icon above the statistics table.

 If you can’t find the “All conv.” column, it might not be showing in your report by default.
 Learn how to add columns to a report.

 To get the full benefit of “All conversions,” record enough conversions in your account to gain meaningful business insights.